Skip to main content

 followers = get_followers("competitor_handle", max_pages=20)

-For a deeper dive into follower extraction with audience overlap analysis and CSV export, see Followers & Following.
+For a single-technique deep dive with overlap analysis, see Followers and Following.

 follower_sets = {}